 In the U.S., some states require more than one party’s consent to record a call.
 These are commonly called “two-party consent” states, and in these cases you’ll need to make sure that everyone involved consents to being recorded on a call.

-In the other U.S. states, you’ll only need consent from one of the people participating in a call in order to record it (“one-party consent”).
+In the other U.S. states, or the one party recording states, you’ll only need consent from one of the people participating in a call in order to record it (“one-party consent”).
 You won’t need to do anything else to comply with the laws of one-party consent states, assuming of course that you yourself are a consenting party.